 - Add the oil and continue to knead until the oil has been absorbed by the dough, about 1 more minute.

 - Preheat the oven to 370 degrees.
-Place the buns in the oven and bake 25 minutes.

-- Remove to a rack and allow the buns to cool before breaking them off.
+- Place the buns in the oven and bake 25 minutes.
+Remove the buns to a rack and allow them to cool thoroughly before serving.